 Vendors should upload proof of immunization by following instructions found in the VendorMate kiosk.

-Vendors who do not submit proof of immunization by November 2, 2020 will not be able to visit the campus until the Johns Hopkins All Children's Vice President of Medical Affairs declares flu season has ended.
-(Note: the VendorMate deadline is earlier than other deadlines mentioned on this webpage.)
+Vendors who do not submit proof of immunization by Nov.
+18, will not be able to visit the campus until the Johns Hopkins All Children's Vice President of Medical Affairs declares flu season has ended.

-Please direct any questions to Zachary Burchfield, supply chain business manager, at email@example.com or 727-767-2696.
+Please direct any questions to Mark Latcheran, Director of Supply Chain Operations, at [email protected] or 727-767-8479.

 Information for Patients and Family Members

 Because your child’s health and well-being are very important to us, Johns Hopkins All Children's Hospital now requires that our personnel receive the flu vaccine each year.
 The goal of our policy is to protect our patients as much as possible.
 We hope that you will do your part, too.